 It was the same every year.
 The anticipation of the state fair.
 Like a ritual of summer.

-A quintessential component of summer is the state fair.
+For many, a quintessential component of summer is the state fair.
 It’s just… hard to miss.
 It’s exciting, nostalgic, entertaining… all wrapped up into one summery bundle.
-And if you haven’t been, you’re in luck.
-Fairs around the country are just getting started.

 Let’s talk about scones.
 I was determined to find the scone recipe used at the fair I’d enjoyed so much as a kid.

-What I found was so much more than a recipe!
-It was a story, an American story of extraordinary success and forgotten history and abandoned dreams.
+What I found was much more than a recipe!
+It was a story, an American story of extraordinary success and forgotten history, and abandoned dreams.

 Where once the man-made Harbor Island was void, soon after a mill with towering cylinders of cement that reached the sky dominated the landscape.
 The Fisher Mill was one of the first industrial businesses to open on Harbor Island and soon after, became the largest flour mill in the Western United States.

 In fact, the Mill became so prominent, it milled 3 million pounds of wheat… every day.
-That’s the equivalent of an annual average production of 2,500 acres of wheatland… every day.
+That’s the equivalent of the annual average production of 2,500 acres of wheatland… every day.

 A spectacular story of innovation, hard work, and American opportunity.
 The Fisher company would go on to purchase media outlets, eventually owning 20 television and numerous radio stations, forming Fisher Communications, in the beginning, to promote their flour.
 Fisher would be sold to Sinclair in 2013 for $373 million.